 Nice to Meet You

-Kristen Pepper is a Toronto-based dancer, singer, actor, model, choreographer, director, and theatre producer.
+Kristen Pepper (CAEA/ACTRA) is a Toronto-based actor, dancer, singer, model, choreographer, director, and theatre producer.
 Hailing from Windsor, Ontario, she graduated from York University’s BFA Dance program with Specialized Honours, concentrating in performance and choreography.
 Her technical background consists of Broadway, Ballet (Cecchetti), Fosse, Tap, African, Jazz, Salsa, Burlesque, Bollywood, Heels, Persian, Graham and Limon techniques, Latin, Modern, Improvisation, Brazilian Samba, Jazz Funk, Contemporary and Hip Hop.